-- Monitoring Implementation of the Agreement (Articles 12.1 and 12.2) Specific trade concerns: - Cooperation with Codex Alimentarius, World Organization for Animal Health (OIE), and the International Plant Protection Convention (IPPC) (Article 12.3); and - Dispute settlement activities (Article 11). - 4.
-Although the main focus and discussions were on the issues listed above, in the Second Review, the Committee also put for consideration some additional issues: - Clarification of definitions of terms; - Clarification of the relationship between certain Articles of the SPS Agreement; - Undue delays; - Good regulatory practice; and - Control, Inspection and Approval Procedures (Article 8 and Annex C). - 5.
+- Special and differential treatment (Article 10); - Regionalization (Article 6); - Monitoring Implementation of the Agreement (Articles 12.1 and 12.2) Specific trade concerns; - Cooperation with Codex Alimentarius, World Organization for Animal Health (OIE), and the International Plant Protection Convention (IPPC) (Article 12.3); and - Dispute settlement activities (Article 11). - 6.
+Although the main focus and discussions were on the issues listed above, in the Second Review, the Committee also considered some additional issues: - Clarification of definitions of terms: - Clarification of the relationship between certain Articles of the SPS Agreement; - Undue delays; - Good regulatory practice; and - Control, Inspection and Approval Procedures (Article 8 and Annex C). - 7.
+In this Third Review, the Committee reviewed all of the above provisions, except [clarification of definition of terms, and clarification of the relationship between certain Articles in the SPS Agreement], and considered one additional issue: private voluntary standards. - 8.
 Appendix A of this document provides a summary of Committee activities since the Second Review in 2005.
 Appendix B provides information about SPS-related dispute settlement activities.
 Appendix C provides a list of documents submitted by Members since the Second Review of the Agreement relevant to the various issues raised in this Background Paper.